MultiverseLearningProducts/swe/src/bootcamp/wk2/day2.md

 ## Assignment

-Complete the rest of the data model
+1. Complete the rest of the data model
+1. Compose the query to select a restaurant, all it's menus, and all the items for each menu

 <hr/>